14 Pontoon Accessories You Need On Board for Every Excursion

 If you plan on camping somewhere remote, you're gonna want a portable toilet like this slick option from Thetford (available to buy on Amazon).
 This is one of the nicest-looking portable toilets out there, and it'll come in handy sooner or later.

-Plus, this portable toilet has an integrated toilet paper holder and a holding tank level indicator so you know when it's time to empty it out.
+Plus, this portable toilet has an integrated toilet paper holder and a holding tank level indicator, so you know when it's time to empty it.

 Not all of us are comfortable with the idea of taking a trowel and burying our business.
 Having one leaves your site more sanitary and not so gross for the next campers.

 Another reason to get a portable potty is convenience.
-Most campgrounds will have pit toilets, but even so, it's not the easiest place to find stumbling around in the middle of the night even if you've got your headlamp on.
+Most campgrounds will have pit toilets, but even so, they're not the easiest place to stumble around in the middle of the night even if you've got your headlamp on.
 Have a means of relieving yourself on board instead.

 You can also check out Better Boat's portable bucket toilet set.
 It comes with biodegradable waste bags, a carrying case and a toilet seat that snaps onto a five-gallon bucket.
 It's lightweight, durable and easy to store when not in use.